TPHelsen/TPHelsen/README.md

 ## Hi there 👋

+Just started with GitHub to learn about coding.
+First of I need to get to know this site and how to navigate it.
+Maybe I will end up learning other things than I planned :D

+_Keep swiming_

 <!--
 **TPHelsen/TPHelsen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.